NO FEE

 • Never sign any forms, make any statements, or accept any type of restitution until you have consulted an experienced personal injury lawyer.

-• At Powerhouse Injury Attorneys, we want to help you deal with the aftermath of a slip and fall accident.
+• At Lloyd Baker Injury Attorneys, we want to help you deal with the aftermath of a slip and fall accident.
 We are experienced attorneys who focus on personal injury law.
 Although no one can guarantee the outcome of any particular case, we have helped many clients secure settlements and judgments.
-Contact us through our website or by calling 702-444-2222 to request a free case consultation.
+Contact us through our website or by calling 702-444-2222 in Nevada, or 602-265-5555 in Arizona to request a free case consultation.